Last revision: June 18, 2026

 Cross-Disciplinary Partnerships

-• The GDP Program relies on collaborative partnerships with key business units and other corporate functions such as Cyber Security, Information Technology, Legal and Human Resources, to meet privacy compliance goals.
+• Privacy works with business units and corporate functions, including Cyber Security, Information Technology, Legal, and Human Resources, to support privacy compliance goals.

 Flexible Service Delivery Model